mrets/Operating-Procedures/api-docs/scenarios/transfer-certificates.md

 Transfers in the M-RETS system are represented on a basic level by User Transactions and Transaction Details.
 The User Transaction captures important information about the transfer such as the transaction type, date the transaction was started/completed, and who started/completed the transaction.

 A transfer User Transaction could have one or many associated transaction details that represent the individual certificate quantities that were involved in the transaction.
-So say in the UI, a user were to select 3 rows and complete an Internal Transfer, that User Transaction would have three associated Transaction Details.
+For example if, in the UI, a user were to select 3 rows and complete an Internal Transfer, that User Transaction would have three associated Transaction Details.

 Internal transfers only involve one step.
 A user initiates a transfer and it will immediately be completed requiring no additional steps.